imArjunMalik/network-anomaly-detection/README.md

 # network-anomaly-detection
-This project focuses on enhancing network security by implementing an anomaly detection system using the DBSCAN algorithm and by analyzing the CICIDS 2017 dataset.
+This project focuses on enhancing network security by implementing an anomaly detection system using advanced machine learning techniques, including Random Forest and Neural Networks, specifically utilizing a deep learning model with multiple layers of dense neurons and dropout layers to prevent overfitting.
+The model analyzes the CICIDS 2017 dataset to effectively identify and classify anomalous network traffic, ensuring robust and accurate detection of potential security threats.